material-components/material-components-web-react/packages/card/README.md

 ### CardMedia

 This component is a container for an image on the card.
 Optionally, any children of the `<CardMedia>` component is wrapped with an element with the className `.mdc-card__media-content`.
-CardMedia requires that you have an aspect ratio of either `square` or `wide` in order to display.
+In order for your image to display, CardMedia requires that you have an aspect ratio of either `square` or `wide`.

 ```js
 import {CardMedia} from '@material/react-card';